web-infra-dev/rspack-dev-guide/src/workflows/tuesday-meeting.md

         2. Assign issue to the milestone that plan to finish.

-5. Go through issues/PRs in the milestone place to finish next week.
+5. Review issues/PRs in the milestone place to finish this week.

 ### Discussions